Power Plugs and Electrical Outlets in France

 Do You Need a Voltage Converter?

 You’ll probably need a voltage converter in France since your device’s voltage has to match the local power supply.
 In the U.S., we use 120V, but France operates on a different voltage, so a converter is required.
+The real issues happen with 110V-only devices, especially anything with heat or a motor.
+Many U.S. travelers report burning out hair dryers or straighteners within seconds—sometimes even when using a converter.
+High-wattage tools can overload small converters, which is why we recommend packing a dual-voltage model or buying one locally instead of relying on conversion.

 To avoid any electrical issues, always check the power label on your device before traveling.
 If it states “100-240V, 50/60 Hz”, your device is compatible with multiple voltage standards and won’t require a converter.
 Most laptops, tablets, cameras, and rechargeable devices support this.